michaelgruczel/spray-swagger-angularjs-example/README.md

 10. Start hacking on `src/main/scala/com/example/MyService.scala`

-11.import to scalaIde (or choose your own IDE)
+11. import to scalaIde (or choose your own IDE):

     $ sbt eclipse